Shopify/polaris/src/components/MediaCard/README.md

 ### Media card with secondary action

-Use when there are two distinct actions merchants can take on the information in the card.
+Use when there are two distinct actions merchants can take on the information in the video.

 ```jsx
 <MediaCard